PROJECTS - 2018

 Informational panels and video describing four Creative Field Projects (A Garden: The Birds Arrive, NeoRio Roots ~ Raices, Greater Chaco Art Zines, Bats Without Borders Aganveganza) from the Fall of 2018.

-sometimes what lies in the open is invisible, nicholas b jacobsen
+the open is invisible, nicholas b jacobsen

 digital drawing and text